Backpacking the Trans-Catalina Trail

 Trans-Catalina Backpacking Gear

 First, check out Kristen’s post on her favorite lightweight backpacking gear or her Havasu Falls Backpacking Gear List.
 Either will give you a good place to start and then you can adapt as needed.
-I also recommend a wide-brimmed hat for sun protection, ample sunscreen, and chap stick.
+I also recommend a wide-brimmed hat for sun protection, ample sunscreen, and chapstick.
+There is no question about it, you definitely will want trekking poles as they’re great for protecting your knees while hiking.

 You are going to want to pack as light as possible because you will need to carry a lot of water.
 While there is no potable water on the trail in between the campgrounds, water is available at Black Jack, Little Harbor, and Two Harbors.
 For the last night at Parsons, your campsite reservation comes with 2.5 gallons of water.